-The RR-4 zone contains $\frac{16}{17}$ single-family homes plus one under construction.
+The RR-4 zone contains 16 17 single-family homes plus one under construction.
 The minimum lot size, specified by the Zoning Ordinance is 18,000 square feet.
-Most of the homes in the RR-4 zone are located along Ridge Road and comprise the properties that were annexed into the Town to protect within the Washington Grove community the historic rustic rural nature of the road and the character of these properties.
+Most of the homes in the RR-4 zone are located along Ridge Road and comprise the properties that were annexed into the Town to protect within the Washington Grove community the historic rustic rural nature of the road and the character of these properties within the Washington Grove community.
 This Plan does not recommend any changes to the permitted land uses, or the existing standards for minimum lot size, building coverage, set-backs, and heights for the RR-4 zone.

 Add RR4 Cluster Zone: Cator Property layout and development requirements (needs to be assigned) It may be possible to use Bill Roberts write up on the Cluster Zone.
 Who has this?
+Charlie checking his records or Kathy/Pat may be able to find in the Town archives.

-- Maintain the RR-1, RR-2, RR-3, and RR-4 zones to foster and encourage owneroccupied, singlefamily residences; and to promote new and renewed development to be in physical scale with surroundings and neighbors. - David, Georgette and Deb to work on new recommendation for lot coverage related to lot size.
+- Maintain the RR-1, RR-2, RR-3, and RR-4 zones to foster and encourage owneroccupied, single-family residences; and to promote new and renewed development to be in physical scale with surroundings and neighbors. - -See if the new Compliance spreadsheet can be used to address allowable lot coverage for homes in RR-1 Zone with significantly smaller than average lots as well as homes in RR-2 with significantly larger than average lots.
+Can lot coverage be linked to lot size rather than solely to the zone it is in?